zkarj735/rpgle/README.md

 # rpgle
-Examples of interesting techniques in the ILE RPG language for IBM i
+Examples of interesting techniques in the ILE RPG language for IBM i.

+## readstmf
+Reads and processes a stream file from the IFS.